Aterazawa Station: Station layout

 The station has a single side platform.
-The station has a Midori no Madoguchi staffed ticket office.
+The Station is staffed.
+The station has some accessibility features such as Mobility scooter access and wheelchair-accessible bathroom.
+The station building contains a town-run shop which selling everything from sweets and miscellaneous goods to local products.

+Platforms

 History

 Aterazawa Station began operation on 24 April 1922.
 With the privatization of the JNR on 1 April 1987, the station came under the control of the East Japan Railway Company.

 A new station building was completed in 2002.
+The Midori no Madoguchi ticket office was closed on 30 November 2021.

 Passenger statistics

-In fiscal 2018, the station was used by an average of 311 passengers daily (boarding passengers only).
+In fiscal 2022, the station was used by an average of 264 passengers daily (boarding passengers only).

+Below is table containing the passenger statistics since the year 2000: